sanfinity-Iot/openremote/Developer-Guide:-Preparing-the-environment.md

 docker-compose version
 docker-machine ls
 ```
 A Docker engine is required to host the services used.
-Please refer to Docker sections of the Developer Guide for help in installing and using Docker.
+Please refer to the Docker sections of the Developer Guide for help in installing and using Docker.

 All Docker and Gradle commands **must be executed in the project root directory**.